MJWilsonOtago/Gene315_ChIP/README.md

 Next we will annotate where these regions are in relation to gene features (eg do they overlap with gene promoter regions?)

-7. If you are working on your own computer and do not have the required packages installed, you can download them from BiocManager using the code below. **StudentDesktop already has these packaged installed - move onto the next step.
+7. If you are working on your own computer, and haven't installed all the remaining packages (below),you can download them from BiocManager using the code below. **StudentDesktop already has these packaged installed - move onto the next step.
 ```{r}
 BiocManager::install("ChIPseeker")

 BiocManager::install("TxDb.Mmusculus.UCSC.mm10.knownGene")

 BiocManager::install("clusterProfiler")
 ```
-8. Load this packages into R
+8. Load these packages into R

 ```{r}
 library(clusterProfiler)